Are Hair Fibers Safe? Ingredients, Scalp Safety, and Daily Use

 According to the American Academy of Dermatology: Contact dermatitis from cosmetic ingredients is common in scalp-sensitive individuals.
 Repeated low-level exposure to chemical compounds is a more common trigger than single high-dose exposure, making the full daily-use formula profile the most important safety factor.

 The ingredient profile determines everything.
-A well-formulated product should use clean, natural inputs.
+A well-formulated product should use clean, plant-based inputs.
 A poorly-formulated product loads in chemical additives that build up on the scalp and trigger sensitivity.

 Look For